rameshtarini/backgammon/README.md

 In the end, whichever player has all their pieces on the bar first wins eternal bragging rights.
 Enjoy!

-This game was coded leveraging Object-Oriented Programming and the header file window.h in order to utilize the gotoxy function.
+This game was coded leveraging Object-Oriented Programming and the header file windows.h (in order to utilize the gotoxy function).